 To achieve objective 2, we can use the Prometheus Node Exporter.

-To achieve objective 3, we can use the Prometheus Blackbox Exporter.
+To achieve objective 3 & 9, we can use the Prometheus Blackbox Exporter.

-For all other objectives, we need to build our own tooling to extract the metrics and expose them via a HTTP endpoint for Prometheus to scrape.
+For most other objectives, we need to build our own tooling to extract the metrics and expose them via a HTTP endpoint for Prometheus to scrape.
 I've provided two different examples below of how to achieve this.

 Tesla charging metrics